hyperledger-labs/fabric-token-sdk/docs/services.md

-# Services or What you need to build Token-Based Applications
+# Services or What you need to build Token-Based Applications on top of Fabric

-In this Section, we will see how to leverage the Token API to build a token infrastructure on top of Fabric.
+In this Section, we will see how to leverage the Token API to build a token infrastructure on top of `Fabric`.
 This is the most flexible part of the Token SDK stack because new services can be built as needed by the applications.

 To build our Fabric token infrastructure, we will need the following building blocks (or services).